tripl-ai/deploy/aws-fargate-single/1-jupyter-notebook/README.md

 ### 5. OPTIONAL

-If you'd like to try out the Athena `JDBCExecute` block as the last step, go to Secrets Manager on AWS console and correct Athena credential with your own AWS access key associated to an IAM user.
+If you'd like to try out the Athena `JDBCExecute` block as the last step, go to Secrets Manager on AWS console, then correct Athena credential with your own AWS access key associated to an IAM user.
 <img src="../image/update_secret.png" alt="drawing" width="440" height="100"/>

-Finally, stop the running Jupyter task in ECS to refresh the access key pair.
-You should be able to connect to your Athena via JDBC, once the new jupyter notebook is back online.
+Finally, stop the running Jupyter task in ECS, not service, to refresh the access key pair.
+You should be able to run the `JDBCExecute` blocks, once the new jupyter notebook is back online.
 <img src="../image/stop_task.png" alt="drawing" width="440" height="100"/>